Biodigester in Kenya Quickly Replacing Septic Tanks- Expert View

 Biodigesters are designed to be incubators to bacteria and to provide all the conditions necessary for aerobic and anaerobic decomposition of organic waste.
-An enzyme is put into the tank to catalyze the process.
+Enzymes are put into the tank to catalyze the process.
 Once installed properly, they function very well and exhausting is completely eliminated.

 Human waste is largely organic.
 This can be degraded by bacteria thus reducing the mass of the waste.
 The water can then be recycled.
 Biodigesters treat black water.
 The grey water that leaves the bathrooms, sinks and hand wash basins bypasses the biodigester and can be directed to the soak pit.
 However, solids, soaps, oils and fats must be removed from this water before recycling.
 The end product is re-usable products such as water, which can be re-used for flushing toilets and farming after the water treatment.

 The system does not need to be emptied regularly because the waste that comes out of the ‘Bio-digester’ has been treated so much so that it can be released into the local environment.
 The system works by storing the untreated waste- allowing the solid waste to fall to the bottom of the tank.
 Air is then used to agitate the sludge so that aerobic digestion can occur.

 Here are some of the advantages of biodigester as an on-site sanitation system.

 Biodigester Cost Cheaper to install that Septic